wwilliam89/SFDC-Mobile-SDK-Check-Managed-License/README.md

-*Disclaimer, this is not supported officially, and does not guarantee to always work.
+*Disclaimer: this is not supported officially, use at your own risk.